Yahoo revenue slips in Q4

-Yahoo Inc's net revenue and profit fell slightly in the fourth quarter, as it experienced year-over-year declines in both its search and display ad business.
+Jan 24 Yahoo Inc's (YHOO.O) net revenue and profit fell slightly in the fourth quarter, the struggling Internet company's last quarter before new Chief Executive Scott Thompson took the reins.

-Shares of the company were down 4 cents at $15.65 in after-hours trade.

-Yahoo Chief Financial Officer Tim Morse said that macroeconomic factors, particularly in Europe, resulted in weaker than expected display advertising revenue in the fourth quarter and continued to be a concern.

-The struggling Internet company, which installed Chief Executive Scott Thompson to take the reins earlier this month, projected that its net revenue in the first quarter would range between $1.025 billion and $1.105 billion.

-Yahoo fired former CEO Carol Bartz in September, and co-founder Jerry Yang abruptly resigned, two weeks after Thompson's appointment.
+Despite its revenue and profit drop, shares of Yahoo were up four cents at $15.73 in after-hours trading on Tuesday, a sign that investors were pleased that the company was able to hold it together during a tumultuous quarter that saw the surprise resignation of its co-founder Jerry Yang.

-The company earned $296 million in net income in the three months ended December 31, or 24 cents a share, compared with $312 million, or 24 cents a share, in the year-ago period.
+Yahoo said it earned $296 million in net income in the three months ended Dec.
+31, or 24 cents a share, compared with $312 million, or 24 cents a share, in the year-ago period.

 Analysts polled by Thomson Reuters I/B/E/S were expecting 24 cents per share in profit.